gogorush/simple_auth/README.md

 ### Issues
 - role with actual meanful use case? (only some user could create-user,  some could delte roles)
-- delete role (this could lead to an break, user still have the role) api description is not clear
 - http or https server?
-Not defined, should be use nginx like proxy for https?
+Not defined, should be use nginx like proxy for https? (implemented and comment our)
 - While using JWTs for authentication was my original idea, storing these tokens in memory presents challenges, especially when dealing with multiple services.
-While an in-memory database like Redis can be used for this purpose, it introduces additional costs.
+While an in-memory database like Redis can be used for this purpose, it introduces additional costs. (implement a in-memory storage with auto expire)

 ### License
 This project is licensed under the MIT License.